 I work as a neurosurgeon and spinal surgeon.
+I retired from the NHS in 2011.
+I continue to work in academic neurosurgery and in personal injury and medical negligence litigation.
 I have treated patients with the widest range of neurological and neurosurgical conditions.
 I would consider myself expert in the management of traumatic brain injury (head injury), spinal injury, cauda equina syndrome, paediatric brain and spinal tumours, adult brain and spinal tumours, degenerative disorders of the spine, cervical myelopathy, cervical radiculopathy, neck pain, lumbar radiculopathy, low back pain, ischaemic stroke, haemorrhagic stroke, subarachnoid haemorrhage, CNS infection, spinal infection, brain abscess, epidural abscess, spinal epidural haematoma and hydrocephalus.

 I have also provided specialist services in the field of spinal surgery including a regional service for the assessment and surgical treatment of rheumatoid disorders of the cervical spine.